doctrine-extensions/DoctrineExtensions/README.md

 **Version 2.2-DEV**

+### Latest updates

+**Note:** Use 2.1.x tag in order to use extensions based on Doctrine2.1.x versions.
+Currently master branch is based on 2.2.x versions and may not work with 2.1.x components

+**2011-09-24**

+- Sluggable was refactored with a **BC break** for the sake of simplicity it now uses a single @Slug annotation.
+Also there were slug handlers introduced for extended sluggable functionality, like path based or relation based slugs.
+See the [documentation](https://github.com/l3pp4rd/DoctrineExtensions/blob/master/doc/sluggable.md)

+### Summary and features

 This package contains extensions for Doctrine2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine2 more efficently.
 This package contains mostly used behaviors which can be easily attached to your event system of Doctrine2 and handle the